berkeleymt/berkeley.mt/content/events/bmt-2025-online.md

 If a tie remains on the Individual Round after the preceding automatic tiebreaking procedure -- i.e., if two students correctly answered precisely the same set of problems, then those students will participate in an additional Tiebreaker Round.
-Ties that remain on the Guts Round or Power Round will be tiebroken.
+Ties that remain on the Guts Round or Power Round will not be tiebroken.

 This 15-minute test will consist of either three (for the Focus Tests) or five